 Include counter-evidence and refute it

-It's a bit counterintuitive, but it provides counter-evidence if you're trying to persuade an audience.
-Phrase your main arguments against your main point and refute them — rather than pretend they don't exist.
+It's a bit counterintuitive but provides counter-evidence if you're trying to persuade an audience.
+Phrase your arguments against your main point and refute them — rather than pretend they don't exist.

 Take accountability for mistakes.

 To admit your own mistakes is influential and trustworthy.
-Sometimes, no matter how much experience or authority you have, you will get something wrong.
+Sometimes, you will get something wrong no matter your experience or authority.
 But, if you want to have people keep following you, it's important to admit it, take accountability and move on.
-Occasionally

 Borrowing from other's authority